 It is the third-largest cathedral in Hungary, and it was built in Neo-Classical style, also boasting the second largest organ in Hungary, with 8000 pipes.

 The Town under the Town is a unique attraction in Eger.

-The cellar comprises of an impressive network of tunnels dug in a volcanic rock, called tuff stone.
-Conveniently, the excavated stone was used to built the new dwellings of the Bishop in the 18th century.
-So, by the time the Bishop’s Palace was completed, it was already “equipped” with grand cellar.
+The cellar comprises an impressive network of tunnels dug in the volcanic rock called tuff stone.
+Conveniently, the excavated stone was used to build the new dwellings of the Bishop in the 18th century.
+So, by the time the Bishop’s Palace was completed, it was already “equipped” with a grand cellar.
 The total length of the tunnels reached around 4 kilometers and spread under the city’s center.

-Nevertheless, there are some sections that keep the original walls as well as different tools and photos that are showing to visitors the way this cellar used to function.
+Nevertheless, some sections keep the original walls and different tools and photos that show visitors the way this cellar used to function.

 Opening hours and tickets for Town Under the Town: